Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 • Track withdrawal amounts against the original escrow amount to avoid overdrawing

 Once all funds are disbursed and the agreement is fulfilled, it’s time to close the escrow account.
+To do this, finalize all reports and documents and notify the required parties.
+We highly recommend, retaining any records for audit or legal compliance (usually 3–7 years, depending on your location)

-Escrow bank account costs depend on the type of transaction and the provider.
+Escrow bank account fees depend on the type of transaction and the provider.
 For real estate deals, escrow fees typically range from 1% to 2% of the purchase price and are often split between the buyer and seller.
-For instance, on a $200,000 home, escrow fees might amount to $2,000 – $4,000.

 Some mortgage escrow accounts are free to maintain, while others may charge small setup or monthly fees.
 However, mortgage escrow accounts, which are used to pay property taxes and insurance, are sometimes free to maintain.
 But some lenders might charge monthly fees, so it's essential to confirm with your lender.

-Pros and cons of escrow bank accounts
+Pros and cons of opening an escrow bank accounts

 Here are the benefits of an escrow account, and some of the disadvantages.